 In an instant, the bomb vaporized ~80,000-100,000 people and destroyed ~70% of the city.
 The remaining people died over the coming months as a result of succumbing to their wounds or radiation sickness.

 Firebombing of Tokyo (~94,000-100,000 killed)

 The city of Tokyo was the capital city of Japan throughout the war.
 As such, the city was the target of dozens of air raids.
 None proved as destructive as the bombing on the night of March 9-10th, 1945.

 That night the US air force sent hundreds of B29 Superfortresses armed with incendiary explosives in an operation code named Operation Meetinghouse.
-Nearly 1,700 tons of these bombs were dropped across the city, setting off a firestorm that destroyed over 16 square miles of the city – over 250,000 buildings all told.
+Nearly 1,700 tons of these bombs were dropped across the city, setting off a firestorm that destroyed nearly 16 square miles of the city – over 250,000 buildings all told.

-Over 94,000 people in Tokyo, Japan died in the firebombing, with another 1,000,000 survivors left homeless and displaced.
-It was the deadliest air raid in history excluding the dropping of the atomic bombs.
+Between 94,000-100,000 people in Tokyo, Japan died in the firebombing, with another 1,000,000 survivors left homeless and displaced.
+It was the deadliest air raid in history excluding the dropping of the atomic bombs.3

 Bombing of Nagasaki (~74,000 killed)

 On August 9th, 1945, three days after the bombing of Hiroshima, the allies struck the city of Nagasaki.
 The B29 Superfortress Bockscar carried the second bomb called “Fat Man.”
-This is the last atomic bomb that has been used in combat.
+This was the last atomic bomb used in active combat.